aldelaro5/Bug-Fables-Internal-Docs/Flags/Regional flags.md

 60 | Acornling in the map locatest east of the map with the offerings receptacle 61 | Chomper in the map locatest east of the map with the offerings receptacle

-Golden Path
+### Golden Path

-NOTE: the regional flags are programmed to reset to false when crossing either the loading zone north of the map with the 2 cranks next to eachother or the loading zone back to it from the north map
+> The regional flags are programmed to reset to false when crossing either the loading zone north of the map with the 2 cranks next to eachother or the loading zone back to it from the north map

 ID | Description